mauricioszabo/atom-chlorine/docs/developing.md

 npx shadow-cljs watch dev
 ```

 This will fire up a compiler for ClojureScript.
-If you symlink your directory on `~/.atom/packages`, you can use it while developing itself!
+If you symlink your directory to `~/.atom/packages/chorine`, you can use it while developing itself!

 Please notice that Chlorine only activates if you run any of the "connect" commands.
 You don't **need** to connect into a Clojure REPL, just fire the command and then you'll see `JS runtime connected.` on shadow.